Microsoft Security Essentials is not Compatible with Windows 8

 No MSE in Windows 8 final?

-We don’t know or can’t confirm whether Microsoft adds support for MSE in Windows 8 final release, but from the Windows 8 FAQ page on Microsoft website hints that we may not to see MSE in Windows 8 final.
+We don’t know or can’t confirm whether Microsoft adds support for MSE in Windows 8 final release, but from the Windows 8 FAQ page on Microsoft website hints that we may not to see it in Windows 8 final.

 “Windows 8 Consumer Preview comes with Windows Defender, which has been improved in Windows 8 to provide the same level of malware protection as Microsoft Security Essentials.
 You do not need to install Microsoft Security Essentials and it will not work with Windows 8.
-Microsoft will continue to provide and improve Microsoft Security Essentials for Windows 7, Windows Vista, and Windows XP.
-If you’re upgrading to Windows 8 Consumer Preview, you should uninstall Microsoft Security Essentials first.
-For information on uninstalling Microsoft Security Essentials, see How to manually uninstall Microsoft Security Essentials.”
+Microsoft will continue to provide and improve Microsoft Security Essentials for Windows 7, Windows Vista, and Windows XP. ”

 We don’t need to worry about this because Windows Defender offers the same protection.